Does Universal Credit affect your credit score?

 Your Universal Credit claim can include a claim for help paying your housing costs.

 If you have a mortgage, you can apply for Support for Mortgage Interest payments (SMI).
-SMI is a type of loan designed to help you pay the interest on your mortgage (but not the capital).
+SMI is a type of loan designed to help you pay the interest on your mortgage (the loan amount itself).

 You can usually get SMI starting from three months after you claimed Universal Credit for interest payments on mortgages up to £200,000.
 You will need to repay the SMI loan — plus interest — when you sell your home or if you transfer ownership to someone else.

-Being on Universal Credit probably won’t stop you from getting a credit card.
+Being on Universal Credit alone probably won't stop you from getting a credit card.

 However, as with a mortgage, the lender will ask about your employment status and income.